 - 2 cups light coconut milk

-- 2 tsp. sugar (I used normal, but you can use any sweetener of your choosing)
+- 2 tsp granulated sugar (use any sweetener of your choosing)

-- 2 cans whole coconut milk (refrigerated overnight)
+- 2 13.5 oz cans whole coconut milk, refrigerated overnight

-- 1 TBS. powdered sugar (again, you can use any sweetener of your choosing)
+- 1 tbs powdered sugar (use any sweetener of your choosing)

-- The night before, combine all of the pudding ingredients in a bowl and mix well.
-Leave in the refrigerator, along with the two cans of coconut cream, overnight.
+- Combine all of the pudding ingredients in a bowl and mix well.
+Leave in the refrigerator, along with the two cans of coconut cream for 6 hours or overnight.

 - To serve simply layer the pudding and chocolate cream, sprinkling pomegranate in between layers, and serve immediately.